numpy/numpy/doc/source/user/absolute_beginners.rst

   (1, 6)

-You can explicitly convert a 1D array with either a row vector or a column vector using np.newaxis.
+You can explicitly convert a 1D array with either a row vector or a column vector using ``np.newaxis``.
 For example, you can convert a 1D array to a row vector by inserting an axis  along the first dimension:

 **Input:**